Seems I’ve created myself a work uniform.

 Totally by accident of course which is how I do most things.

-It started about a month ago when I turned up at church with a hole in my shirt
+It started when I turned up at church with a hole in my shirt

 I was way early which I never am, so I walked to Big W where I happened upon two soft stretchy, ever so comfy long T-shirt’s, cut in a way that they actually have some shape and don’t look like bags when they’re on.
 I bought one black, one light grey.

 The next accident was finding myself in Kmart with Livvy later that day because she wanted to look at makeup and face cleansers and nail polish and other things she’s obsessed with right now.
 I spent my time in homewares – no surprise there – but on the way out found a long grey cotton blend cardigan.
 Again soft and comfy.
 No buttons, a nice foldy thing happening around the neck and all flowy, with that longer at the back shorter at the front type of graduated hem.
 Seems the right cut can make even the simplest clothes look nice.

 Now when it comes to the pants I basically live in my favourite pair of black pants.
 There designer label, cut like a dream and I found them in a random oppy in town .
 There from from Liz Jordan’s “Escape” range and are the comfiest things I’ve ever had on.
 They look good with anything and I wear them constantly.
 When they have to be washed I have another pair of black pants – a poor relation by comparison – but I like how they look and there comfy enough.
 Black and grey items only so I owe a lot to my bright painted toe nails and coloured shoes for stopping me blending in entirely with the road.